Marquee Moon: Critical reception and legacy

-Legacy and influence
+Reappraisal

 Since the album's original release, Marquee Moon has been cited by rock critics as one of the greatest records of the American punk rock movement, with Mark Weingarten of Entertainment Weekly calling it the masterpiece of the 1970s New York punk rock scene.
 According to English writer Clinton Heylin, Marquee Moon marked the end of the New York scene's peak period, while Spin said it was the CBGB era's "best and most enduring record" and ranked it as the sixth-greatest album of all time in its April 1989 issue.
-Q included it in the magazine's 2002 list of the 100 greatest punk records, while writer Colin Larkin ranked it ninth and Mojo ranked it 35th on similar lists.
-The album has often been voted high in critics polls of the greatest debuts and has also been named one of the greatest records of the 1970s by NME, who ranked it tenth, and Pitchfork, who ranked it third.
+Q included it in the magazine's 2002 list of the 100 greatest punk records, as did Rolling Stone in a list of the genre's top 40 albums published in 2016, while writer Colin Larkin ranked it ninth and Mojo ranked it 35th on similar lists.
+The album has often been voted high in critics' polls of the greatest debuts and has also been named one of the greatest records of the 1970s by NME, who ranked it tenth, and Pitchfork, who ranked it third.

 Marquee Moon has frequently appeared on rankings of the greatest albums of all time.
 The Guardian and Melody Maker placed it 33rd and 25th, respectively, on lists published at the turn of the 21st century.
 In Larkin's 2000 book All Time Top 1000 Albums, Marquee Moon ranked at number 53.
 On September 23, 2003, the album was reissued by Rhino Entertainment with several bonus tracks, including the first CD appearance of Television's 1975 debut single "Little Johnny Jewel (Parts 1 & 2)".
 That same year, it was named the fourth-greatest album of all time by NME, while Rolling Stone placed it at number 128 on its list of the 500 greatest albums of all time.
+In 2016, Paste Magazine named it the best post-punk album of all time; staff writer Ryan Reed commented that, by "capturing the fluid, technical, dynamic unison of the band's acclaimed live show, Marquee Moon stuck out like a sore thumb from the blooming punk scene ...
+Every moment is devastating, and the winding title track could be the greatest song to ever eclipse 10 minutes."
 It has been viewed as one of the greatest rock albums ever by English radio DJs Marc Riley, who said that "there's been nothing like it before or since", and Mark Radcliffe, who called it "the nearest rock record to a string quartet—everybody's got a part, and it works brilliantly."
-Based on such listings, the aggregate website Acclaimed Music ranks Marquee Moon as the 28th most acclaimed album in history.